KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 7. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+8. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-8. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+9. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-9. Warning: No LICENSE file.
+10. Warning: No LICENSE file.
-10. Recommendation: No ESLint configuration was found.
+11. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-PiTemp by ckoutavas](https://github.com/ckoutavas/MMM-PiTemp)